hackercobalt/Pypaint/README.md

 Controls:
 Left mouse to draw, right mouse to erase.
 Increase/reduce the brush size with the mouse wheel and change the colors with the middle mouse button.
 TAB to save your art, BACKSPACE to erase the screen.
 ESC closes the program.
+Saved art automatically appears in the program's folder.

 Available colors: Red, Green, Blue, Yellow, Orange, Purple and Brown.